renandcr/watch-store-design/README.md

 <br>

-In your text editor terminal, run the server:
+In your code editor terminal, run the server:

 ```
 yarn start